deltachat/deltachat-pages/uk/help.md

 ### How can I verify cryptographic status with a sender?

-The user's profile shows some additional info:
+If you are within immediate distance of the chat partner:

-- Tap "QR Invite code" on Android and then use the "Scan QR code" button on another device to scan this code.
+- Select **QR Invite code** on one device and then **Scan QR code** on the other one and scan the code.
 If both devices are online, they will introduce a chat channel with each-other (if it doesn't exist already) and the encryption keys will also be verified.
 Both will see a "sender verified" system message in their 1:1 chat.

+If you are not near the chat partner, you can check the status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop):

 - For end-to-end-encryption, Delta Chat shows two fingerprints there.
   If the same fingerprints appear on your chat partner's device,